 15. C Dong et al. Int J Cancer 2001 Apr 1;92(1):144-150.

 16. Dr. John R. Lee, David Zava and Virginia Hopkins: “What your doctor may not tell you about breast cancer – How hormone balance can help save your life”, Wellness Central, Hachette Book Group USA, 2005.
 Page 29 – 38 (Chapter 2): Risk factors for breast cancer.
 Page 360 to 374 explains about xenohormones and how they cause estrogen dominance.
-Pages 221 to 234 (chapter 12) explains why Tamoxifen is not recommended and bio-identical progesterone is more powerful in preventing breast and uterine cancer.
+Pages 221 to 234 (chapter 12) explains why anti-ging physicians do not recommend tamoxi and bio-identical progesterone is more powerful in preventing breast and uterine cancer.